ragadeeshu/telepic/README.md

 You will thus need to enter appropriate values in common.php, clientCommon.php and PhpCaller.java.
 You also need to compile the client code yourself.
 I compiled it with java 8 in order to run it on a Raspberry Pi.

-Your database needs to have the following tables:
+Your database needs to have the following tables (easier to read in raw):

 users